 It was only fairly recently that I bought Beginners, the publication of Carver’s original and unedited version of What We Talk About When We Talk About Love.
 I was intrigued.
 What did his manuscripts look like before Gordon Lish, his editor, got hold of them?
 Part of me was expecting to have my assumptions confirmed: editors clean up manuscripts, they alter the tone, polishing over the rawness, making a writer’s work more accessible, coherent—mainstream.

 The edited version of Carver’s work does reveal the talent of Gordon Lish.
 While Carvers stories are intimate and delightful, I wonder if they would have made as much of an impact and resonated as ‘instant classics’ had they been published without Lish?
-It’s surprising that some of the most Carveresque traits of Carver’s work originate from Lish, including the weird meaningless — but catchy — title, What We Talk About When We Talk About Love.
-Lish not only cut and re-wrote phrases — as one might expect — but he even went as far as writing complete, original, sentences of his own.
+It’s surprising that some of the most Carveresque traits of Carver’s work originate from Lish, including the weirdly meaningless—but catchy—title, What We Talk About When We Talk About Love.
+Lish not only cut and re-wrote phrase—as one might expect—but he even went as far as writing complete, original, sentences of his own.
 If that had happened to a commercial crime author no one would blink, but for that to happen to a master of short fiction, that’s something else.

 Or is it?